feras-oughali/pandas_cub/pandas_cub/Notes.md

 * conda
 * git
 * jupyter
-* VS code
+* VS Code
 * ipython kernels

 ## Concepts

 * Structure for building a library from scratch
-* Creating and using environments
+* Creating and using development environments
-* Test-based development
+* Test-Driven development

 ## Python